 Want your own internetz store, but don’t have anything to sell?
-Start a site that plugs products and businesses on other sites for a cut of the sale instead.
+Start a website or blog that plugs products and businesses on other sites for a cut of the sale instead.

-How it works: You add special tracking links on your own website or blog, or pop ‘em out through social media.
+How it works: You add special tracking links on your own website, or pop ‘em out through social media.
 If someone follows your link – and buys the item – you get a referral fee.
 You don’t need to faff about with storage and shipping as the stores take care of that themselves.